astronomy-commons/hats-import/docs/catalogs/collections.rst

         |-- hats.properties
         + -- . . .

-Here, the primary object catalog is named simply "catalog".
-There are two margin tables, as you may want to have different margins for different scientific use cases.
+Here, the primary object catalog is named simply "gaia_dr3".
+There are two margin tables (with widths of 5 and 100 arcseconds), as you may want to have different margins for different scientific use cases.
+The last table, "gaia_dr3_designation", is an index table to enable fast lookup of objects by their "designation", which is not a spatial property.

 The ``collection.properties`` file provides the links between those tables.